Protecting Our Citizens

 Sergeant Backus began his Law Enforcement career in 2010 with the Trinity County Sheriff’s Office.
 While employed with Trinity County he served as a Correctional Officer, Dispatcher and Reserve Deputy Sheriff.

 In 2016 he was hired as a Deputy Sheriff assigned to the Patrol Division for the Tehama County Sheriff’s Office and in 2022, he was promoted to the rank of Sergeant within the Patrol Division.
-In 2018 he was presented the Live Saving award for his actions on a traffic accident that he came upon, ultimately saving the life of a 17-year-old.
+In 2018 he was presented the Life Saving award for his actions on a traffic accident that he came upon, ultimately saving the life of a 17-year-old.

 Sergeant Backus is currently assigned to the Crisis Negotiations Team as the Team Leader, Sheriff’s Honor Guard, a Terrorism Liaison Officer and the Tehama County Explorer Post Coordinator.
 His past assignments include being the City of Tehama Dedicated Area Deputy and Field Training Officer.